harshit-2004/Pet-corral/README.md

 1. Here you can find details of stray animals.
 2. You can put information about stray animals near you.
 3. Good place to find new pet.
-4. If you are not able to kept your pet then you can put information about it so that one who is will to get pet get it.
+4. If you are no longer able to continue keeping your dogs for some reasons then too you can easily find someone willing to adopt your dog trough this application very efficiently.

 # Tools And Technology Used
 1. Android Studio